John C. Holstein

-John C. Holstein (born January 10, 1945) is a former judge of the Supreme Court of Missouri, under an appointment by then-Governor John Ashcroft.
+John Charles Holstein (January 10, 1945 – December 31, 2024) was an American judge of the Supreme Court of Missouri, under an appointment by then-Governor John Ashcroft.
 From 1995 to 1997, he served as chief justice for the court.
 In 2002 he retired from the court and returned to private practice in Springfield, Missouri.
-Judge Holstein received his B.A. in Political Science from Southwest Missouri State University in 1967, and his law degree from the University of Missouri School of Law in 1970.
+Holstein received his B.A. in Political Science from Southwest Missouri State University in 1967, and his law degree from the University of Missouri School of Law in 1970.
+Holstein died on December 31, 2024, at the age of 79.